j0ly/FirstProject/REPORT.md

 See https://github.com/j0ly/firstproject/blob/master/README.md for installation instructions.

 There are many other problems with this code besides those which I have mentioned and provided a fix for here below.
 And regarding the suggested fixes, I know that there are many things that could be done to further improve the security.
 But I had to draw the line somewhere.
 The task was to have at least 5 OWASP Top Ten vulnerabilies, and to provide a fix for them, which I think I have done!
-(Also the admin password can bee seen using OWASP ZAP, but I'm ignoring that intentionally!)
+(For example, the admin password can also be seen using OWASP ZAP, but I'm ignoring that intentionally!)

 The OWASP vulnerabilities: